Haden, Queensland: Education

 Haden State School is a government primary (Prep-6) school for boys and girls at 1520 Haden-Crow's Nest Road.
 In 2017, the school had an enrolment of 22 students with 3 teachers (2 full-time equivalent) and 6 non-teaching staff (2 full-time equivalent).
 In 2018, the school had an enrolment of 32 students with 3 teachers and 6 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Haden.
-The nearest government secondary schools are in Crows Nest and Quinalow but these schools only offer secondary education to Year 10.
-For Years 11 and 12 the nearest government secondary school is in Highfields.
+The nearest government secondary schools are Crow's Nest State School (to Year 10) in Crows Nest to the south-east, Quinalow State School (to Year 10) in Quinalow to the north-west, and Highfield State Secondary College in Highfields to the south.